arangodb/arangojs/README.md

   An object containing additional properties of the index.

-For more information on the properties of the *opts* object see [the HTTP API for manipulating geo indexes](https://docs.arangodb.com/latest/HTTP/Indexes/Persistent.html).
+For more information on the properties of the *opts* object see [the HTTP API for manipulating Persistent indexes](https://docs.arangodb.com/latest/HTTP/Indexes/Persistent.html).

 **Examples**